jf-cardoso/jf-cardoso.github.io/cv.md

 # Things

+- Things done
+- Things to do

-- I have done a lot of things.
+- More things done
-- I do a lot of things.
+- More things to do